 SSI pays monthly benefits for disabled adult and children.
 It is a needs-based program.
 Unlike SSDI, Social Security will consider your income, assets and resources.
 To meet the SSI income requirements,

 - You must have less than $2,000 in assets (or $3,000 for a couple)

 - Are a US citizen (there are very few exceptions to this)

-What counts towards the SSI asset limits?
+What counts towards the Social Security Disability asset limits?